Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter010.md

 "Morning," she said, sitting up and watching her bookshelf rearrange itself with the methodical precision of someone reorganizing a decade's worth of accumulated clutter.
 "I see you've all been busy."

-Golden text shimmered into existence in the air above her head: "Personal Living Space Optimization Complete.
-Academic Efficiency Estimated to Improve by 23%.
-User Satisfaction Protocols Engaged."
+Golden text shimmered into existence in the air above her head: "Dwelling Harmony Achieved.
+Learning Flows Enhanced by Sacred Measures.
+Comfort Granted to Worthy Scholar."

 The air felt different—charged with magical energy that made her skin tingle pleasantly.
 The temperature was perfect, neither too warm nor too cool, and even the morning light filtering through her window seemed softer and more golden than usual.
 Her pillow had somehow achieved the ideal balance of support and comfort, as if it had spent the night conducting research on optimal sleep conditions.